New home keys do not guarantee new key control

 - Smart home access

-Establish New Spare Key Protocol
+Establish a Spare Key Plan

-- Give spares only to trusted individuals
+- Give spares only to people you choose

 - Consider a lockbox for emergencies